SAP1EN/Wasserstein_GAN/README.md

 ```
 ***

-First we define the generator and discriminator class for use in the DCGAN and the (improved) Wasserstein GAN.
-We can re-use the same generator/discriminator classes for use in the improved Wasserstein GAN.
+First we define the generator and discriminator class for use in the DCGAN and in the (improved) Wasserstein GAN.
 ```
 class Generator(nn.Module):
     def __init__(self):